 - Not hardy: Species from tropical and subtropical areas are not hardy.
 In their home country, temperatures do not drop below 3-4°C. They are genetically unable to resist frost and cannot be accustomed to frost.
 Many indoor bonsai belong to this group.

 - Low frost hardiness: Short-term temperatures around the freezing point are endured.
 Such species come from areas where light frost rarely occurs.
 We call such trees Mediterranean bonsai.
-Typical representatives of this group are Mediterranean tree species such as pomegranate, mulberry, olives, but also Sageretia, Podocarpus bonsai, Chinese elms and Chinese ash bonsai.
+Typical representatives of this group are Mediterranean tree species such as pomegranate, mulberry, olives, but also Sageretia, Podocarpus, Chinese elms, Chinese ash.

 - Absolutely hardy: These bonsai come from areas with heavy frosts in winter.
 They can tolerate temperatures well below -10°C or lower in winter and are usually called outdoor bonsai.